tddschn/langchain-utils/README.md

                         Model to use (default: gpt-3.5-turbo) -S, --split           Split the prompt into multiple parts (default: False) -s chunk_size, --chunk-size chunk_size
-                        Chunk size when splitting transcript, also used to determine whether to split (default: 2000) -n, --dry-run         Dry run (default: False)
+                        Chunk size when splitting transcript, also used to determine whether to split (default: 2000) -P PARTS [PARTS ...], --parts PARTS [PARTS ...]
+                        Parts to select in the processes list of Documents (default: None) -n, --dry-run         Dry run (default: False)
   -p PAGES [PAGES ...], --pages PAGES [PAGES ...]
-                        Only include specified page numbers (default: None) -M, --merge           Merge contents of all pages before processing (default: False)
+                        Only include specified page numbers (default: None) -l PAGE_SLICE, --page-slice PAGE_SLICE
-  -w WHAT, --what WHAT  Initial knowledge you want to insert before the PDF
-                        content in the prompt (default: the content of a PDF file)
+                        Use Python slice syntax to select page numbers (e.g. 1:3, 1:10:2, etc.) (default: None) -M, --merge           Merge contents of all pages before processing (default: False) -w WHAT, --what WHAT  Initial knowledge you want to insert before the PDF content in the prompt (default: the content of a PDF file)

 ```